Lo Que El Tiempo Me Enseño

 What Time Taught Me

-Time taught me that over the years
+Time taught me that with the years

-You learn less than what you ignore
+You learn less than what you don't know

 Time taught me how it could be

-In the university of the streets
+In the rough-and-tumble university

-With truth lit up on a corner
+With the truth lit up on a corner

 Time taught me that friends